 Estimated Price on Day 15

-The 7-day MA for the onion price is 20.14
+The 7-day MA for the onion price is 20.14.

-Therefore, the projected price of onion on day 15 will be 20.14 * 1.10 = 22.16 which can be rounded off to 22
+Therefore, the projected onion price on day 15 will be 20.14 * 1.10 = 22.16, which can be rounded off to 22.

-These kinds of averages are most commonly used in capital markets for analyzing the prices of the stock while conducting technical analysis.
-By using the moving average, the analyst tries to uncover if there any trends hidden in it.
-These are usually used as lagged indicators as these are based on previous numbers and hence these averages can never be greater than the closing prices.
-Further, it is also used in computing support and resistance level in technical charts.
+The moving average indicator is most commonly used in capital markets for analyzing stock prices while conducting technical analysis.
+By using the moving average, the analyst tries to uncover if there are any trends hidden in it.
+However, these are usually used as lagged indicators based on previous numbers.
+Hence, these averagesAveragesAverage is the value that is used to represent the set of values of data as is the average calculated from whole data and this formula is calculated by adding all the values of the set given, denoted by summation of X and dividing it by the number of values given in set denoted by N. can never be greater than the closing prices.
+Further, it is also used in computing support and resistance levels in technical charts.

 The best-moving average depends on various factors, such as the trading strategy, time frame, and market conditions.
 Popular choices include the simple moving average (SMA) and exponential moving average (EMA).
 Shorter moving averages like the 20-day SMA are more responsive to recent price changes, while longer moving averages like the 200-day SMA provide a broader view of the trend.